eleztian/blog/golang/Golang-Base-Grammar.md

 ---
-title: [Golang Learning]  The Base Grammar
+title: "[Golang Learning]  The Base Grammar"
 short: "Golang base grammer, Zhe different with other program grammers., And the points of easy error."
 date: 16.Dec.2017
 tags: